Hungary in the Eurovision Song Contest 1996: At Eurovision

 In 1996, for the only time in Eurovision history, an audio-only qualifying round (from which hosts Norway were exempt) was held on 20 March as 29 countries wished to participate in the final but the European Broadcasting Union had set a limit of 22 (plus Norway).
 The countries occupying the bottom seven places after the pre-qualifier would be unable to take part in the main contest.
 After the voting, "Fortuna" had received 26 points, tying with Finland for the final 22nd qualifying position, however the spot was awarded to Finland because the country attained a higher top score, eliminating Hungary from the contest.

+The contest was broadcast on MTV 2, with commentary by István Vágó.